bridgedb/bridgedb.github.io/pages/development.md

 BridgeDb has been funded over the years as part of many projects, including: the Open PHACTS project, OpenRiskNet, EU-ToxRisk, NanoCommons, ELIXIR Implementation Studies MolData1 and MolData2 (2016 and 2017) and Metabolomics (2018), and FAIRplus.
-Recently the project was awarded with the [Open Science Fund 2021 grants from NWO](https://www.nwo.nl/en/researchprogrammes/open-science/open-science-fund/open-science-fund-2021-awarded-grants).
+Recently the project was awarded with the [NWO Open Science Fund](https://www.nwo.nl/en/researchprogrammes/open-science/open-science-fund/open-science-fund-2021-awarded-grants) grant [203.001.121](https://www.nwo.nl/en/projects/203001121).

 Sustainability is further ensured by the Open Science nature and the continued dependence of other projects on BridgeDb.
 Furthermore, people involved continuously push a standardized, FAIR identifier mapping database in